rdvnnl/kotlin-web-site/docs/topics/properties.md

 var counter = 0
 ```

-Or inside a class, interface, or object:
+You can also declare them inside a class, interface, or object:

 ```kotlin
 // Class with properties